Cabeça Dinossauro: Release and promotion

-The album was promoted by a domestic tour which, until December 1986, has already taken the group to around 40 places.
+Initially ignored by the radio stations, the album was promoted by a domestic tour which, until December 1986, has already taken the group to around 40 places.
 At that time, it was scheduled to happen until April 1987.
 The stage scenery involved the use of animal skin.

 Accolades, legacy and re-release

 In a 2012 interview, guitarist Tony Bellotto revealed he made a bet with vocalist Branco Mello: he would buy him a bottle of Jack Daniel's in case the album sold over 100,000 copies, since he thought it would be a commercial failure.
-However, the album sold well, and Tony lost the bet.
+However, the album sold well, and Tony lost the bet (the album hit the mark in December).
 Until its first anniversary, the album sold 250,000 copies, with a total of 700,000 sold until 2016.
 When it reached 100,000 copies, the band received its first gold record and the band promoted a show in São Paulo in order to celebrate the milestone.
+Just in the period between the album release and the first show of its tour, on 23 August, the album would sell more than the two previous albums combined.

+Starting with the album tour, the band found a more consistent and direct identity; the shows dispensed with hits such as "Sonífera Ilha" and included four tracks from Televisão (namely "Massacre", "Televisão", "Dona Nenê" and "Pavimentação") and just one from their debut ("Querem Meu Sangue").
+The vocalists started alternating in the microphone instead of staying together by the edge of the stage.

+In the Rio de Janeiro leg of the tour, the group couldn't find available venues and had to use the Teatro Carlos Gomes.
+Two dates were scheduled initially (2 and 3 February), but the success prompted additional dates in an extended season, from 11 to 15 March.
+On March 14, however, an angry mob stormed into the place while the band was still doing a soundcheck and destroyed some seats, causing the band to be prohibited from continuing with their shows there.

 Cabeça Dinossauro is considered one of the most important Brazilian 1980's rock albums, having been released in the same year as other important efforts such as Dois (Legião Urbana), Vivendo e Não Aprendendo (Ira!), Rádio Pirata ao Vivo (RPM) and Selvagem?
 (Os Paralamas do Sucesso).